 The First Car For Show

-Your Show Car is your splurge car.
-Nobody needs more than a five-year-old Toyota Corolla to get around.
-Your Show car might be a sports car, a classic car, or a luxury car.
-Or your Show Car is simply nicer than a used economy car.
+Your Show Car is also known as your splurge car.
+No one really needs more than a five-year-old Toyota Corolla to get from one place to the next.
+Thus, your Show car might be a luxury sports car or a rare classic car.
+Or your Show Car may just be simply nicer than a used economy car.

 The Second Car Is For Dough

-Your Dough Car is your unassuming car.
+Alternatively, your Dough Car is your every day, unassuming ride.
 It is your 8-year-old Honda Civic with a dent in the passenger side door.
-Your Dough Car is a dirty old truck with ripped upholstery and a couple missing hubcaps.
+Or, perhaps your Dough Car is a dirty old truck with dents in the side and mismatched tires.

 Your goal is to be seen in your Dough Car by everyone.